-A step by step procedure to test for shorted turns, within a line output transformer.
+Now step by step example test for shorted turns within a lopt

 A very simple but effective “How To Ring a Line Output Transformer Guide”.
 For those that require much more detail look in the Technical library, there is a good document on this.

 For this test I used a known “good” 1957 Bush TV62 LOPT.